 Although it is true that if an accident was entirely your fault you won’t be able to claim compensation, in split liability claims you may still be entitled to compensation for your injury. in accidents where fault may lie with two or more parties, it is often possible for each party to be able to claim an amount of monetary compensation for any personal injuries sustained.

 Due to the complex nature of how a 50 50 claim works, it is always advisable to seek free legal advicef rom a professional solicitor.
-The team and Accident Claims UK can put you in touch with a specialised 50 50 split liability solicitor who will be able to advise whether you may have a claim for compensation and who can also deal with your claim on your behalf while you focus on your recovery.
+The team and Accident Claims UK can put you in touch with a specialised 50 50 split liability solicitor who will be able to advise whether you may have a compensation claim and who can also deal with your claim on your behalf while you focus on your recovery.
 Call us today on 0800 073 8801 to start the process today.

 Select a section